 What a Blast!
 So two weeks ago on June 19, I did the Warrior Dash in Huntersville, NC along with our obstacle course workout group.
 This race and the entire weekend was a fantastic experience.
 Since most of us are from from the Raleigh/Durham, NC area and the race was three hours away in Charlotte, NC, we …

-Rock’n’Roll 5K Raleigh 2016 Race Report
+Rock’n’Roll Marathon Series DC 2016 Race Report